 Background: The population of older adults in Florida continues to grow through the aging of its population and the influx of older adults from other parts of the U.S. and abroad.
-Minorities, especially the Hispanic and African American populations, are growing demographics and the risk factors, incidence, course, and outcomes of neurocognitive disorders that are specific to these groups are not well understood.
+Minorities, especially the Hispanic and African American populations, are growing demographics and the risk factors, prevalence and incidence in Florida, course, and outcomes of neurocognitive disorders that are specific to these groups are not well understood.
 Vascular disease is both preventable and treatable, but studies are needed that focus on identifying populations at risk and clarifying the risk factors to be targeted in specific groups.
 Access to care is limited for many Floridians, including those in both urban and rural areas and each of these populations has special needs.
-Epidemiologic studies on the prevalence and incidence of AD and related dementias are required to understand these needs and provide a blueprint for future health care delivery.

-Funding Opportunity: FY 2018-19 Page 11 of 54 Focus Areas/Themes: (The applicant must state clearly which of the following areas the proposal addresses.)
+Focus Areas/Themes: (The applicant must state clearly which of the following areas the proposal addresses.)

 Focus Area 4.1 Health disparities.
-Epidemiologic studies will be supported that help understand the prevalence, incidence, and variations across groups with AD and other neurocognitive disorders such as Lewy body dementia and frontotemporal dementia in minority populations.
-Such studies may leverage existing community-based studies in Florida or establish new cohorts.
 Studies that include fluid and pathologic biomarkers of the diseases to understand health disparities are a priority.
 The FOA encourages the inclusion of Hispanics, African Americans, and those in rural areas.
 An overarching goal of studies in this focus area is to identify genetic, environmental, and other factors that influence disease incidence, presentation, and course.
 Studies that incorporate life course methods to assess the contributions of particular risk factors are encouraged.